 - Any fees associated with late or non-payment

-Without a mutually accepted payment agreement, you risk playing a waiting game with clients who prefer to pay when it suits them, not when you need it.
+Without a mutually acceptable payment agreement, you risk playing a waiting game with clients who prefer to pay when it suits them, not when you need it.
 This can be devastating to a freelancer’s cash flow.
-Make your rate, details about deposits, milestones, retainer payments, and final deadlines crystal clear from the outset.
+Make your rate, details about deposits, milestones, retainer payments, and final deadlines crystal clear in your design contract from the outset.

 Revisions and additional work

 "The Designer will build up a logo parcel (with jpegs, pngs, and vector variants) for the Client.
 The Designer permits one round of amendments.
-In the event that your Client requires more than one round of amendments or the improvement of different resources, it is considered past the "Extent of Work" and the Designer will charge an hourly pace of X/hr for any work past."
+If the Client requires more than one round of amendments or the improvement of different resources, it is past the "Extent of Work" and the Designer will charge an hourly pace of X/hr for any extra work."

 This will secure the extent of your work and guarantee that you focus on what you and your client have consented to.

-Although no one ever signs a contract planning to terminate it, you never know what life may throw at you.
+Although no one ever signs a design contract planning to end it, you never know what life may throw at you.
 A family emergency might arise, your computer might give up the ghost, or perhaps you - and/or the client) might just discover that you two simply don’t match.
-For these and many other reasons, it is essential to add a clear termination clause to your contract, which will serve to protect both sides.
+For these and many other reasons, it is essential to add a clear termination clause to your contract, which will protect both sides.

-In this section you will include whether either party can terminate the contract before a certain date, and what payment will be required (if any) to end the contract with you.
-It is wise to mention that either the designer or the client can terminate the project at any time.
-It’s up to you to determine what the parameters are for termination, but the most common freelance design contract clause is that the client needs to pay you for the work done up until the termination date.
+In this section you will include whether either party can end the contract before a certain date, and what payment will be required (if any) to end the contract with you.
+It is wise to mention that either the designer or the client can end the project.
+It’s up to you to determine what the parameters are for termination, but the most common freelance design contract clause is that the client needs to pay you for the work done before the termination date.

 So you can include: “Either party may terminate the contract at any time through a written request.
 The Company shall upon termination pay Consultant all unpaid amounts due for Services completed prior to notice of termination.”